-This guide breaks down 30 actionable customer service tips to help you step up your customer service game in 2019.
-We’ll explain how to leverage certain strengths and relationships with your clients that big corporations can’t replicate.
+This guide breaks down 30 customer service tips to step up your customer support in 2019.

 - Lead with positive language and reaction

 - Take control of first impressions